-- 52. Local Plan Policy 22 on housing development outside settlement states that new affordable housing outside settlements will be considered favourably where there are no suitable sites within settlements, where the development does not detract from the landscape setting, and they meet a demonstrable local need in the rural location. - 53.
+- 46. Local Plan Policy 22 on housing development outside settlement states that new affordable housing outside settlements will be considered favourably where there are no suitable sites within settlements, where the development does not detract from the landscape setting, and they meet a demonstrable local need in the rural location. - 47.
 The applicants were advised of this situation at the pre application stage, and have put forward the case that this proposal is for an affordable house on a suitable site and hence complies with policy.
 The first point to consider is whether or not the house can be considered to be affordable housing.
 As this is the first case the CNPA have dealt with for an individual affordable house it was considered appropriate to seek the independent advice of the Highland Small Communities Housing Trust to assess whether or not the proposal qualifies as an affordable house.
-Their comments are summarised in paragraphs 35-39 earlier. - 54.
-These conclude that a demonstrable local need has been made and that the sites available within Cromdale do not appear to suit the applicants' personal circumstances.
-They originally concluded that the size of house was 25% larger than set down in their assessment criteria and also that the project costs were similar to local market valuations.
-As such they were not able to confirm that this is an affordable house.
-Having considered the additional information provided by the applicants' agent this remains their view. - 55.
+Their comments are summarised in paragraphs 32-34 earlier. - 48.
+These conclude that a demonstrable local need has been made and that the sites available within Cromdale do not appear to suit the applicants personal circumstances.
+However they have concluded that the size of house is 25% larger than set down in their assessment criteria and also that the project costs are similar to local market valuations.
+As such they are not able to confirm that this is an affordable house. - 49.
 This situation presents a difficulty in terms of confirming that the proposal complies with policy supporting new affordable housing in the countryside.
 The house is not an affordable one and would not be available, should it ever be sold, as an affordable house for others in the locality.
-As such whilst we can have every sympathy with the applicants' personal circumstances, and appreciate the local support offered for the proposal, the fact that the house does not meet independent affordability criteria means that it does not comply with planning policies. - 56.
+As such whilst we can have every sympathy with the applicants' personal circumstances, and appreciate the local support offered for the proposal, the fact that the house does not meet independent affordability criteria means that it does not comply with planning policies. - 50.
 The HSCHT have explored other options with the applicants, such as houses/plots for sale in the area and agrees that given the type of house the applicants wish to build and their personal circumstances, there are no serviced plots or reasonable houses available in the locality to meet the applicant's needs.
 Unserviced plots have not been considered.
-Whilst again we can sympathise with this situation, the fact remains that there are houses and plots available in and around Cromdale which could accommodate a four bedroom house - 57.
-It would not be appropriate to take personal circumstances into account or personal desires for a particular house type, and in these overall circumstances we must conclude that, as the proposed house does not meet affordability criteria, the site does not comply with Policy 22 for housing outside
+Whilst again we can sympathise with this situation, the fact remains that there are houses and plots available in and around Cromdale which could accommodate a four bedroom house

-- settlements.
-It does not fit into other criteria either such as accommodation for a retiring farmer or worker in the countryside. - 58.
+- 51. It would not be appropriate to take personal circumstances into account or personal desires for a particular house type, and in these overall circumstances we must conclude that, as the proposed house does not meet affordability criteria, the site does not comply with Policy 22 for housing outside settlements.
+It does not fit into other criteria either such as accommodation for a retiring farmer or worker in the countryside. - 52.
 Aside from this basic issue of the principle of the development, compliance with other planning policies for servicing, siting and design of new houses has also been considered as follows.